rusith/rusith.github.io/essays/httpproxy.md

   - Authorization
   - Node JS
 ---

-# An HTTP Proxy That Can Handle Authentication and Authorization Using Node JS

 I Had to implement a service gateway for a microservice backend.
 I tried various open source API gateways but didn't help with my requirements. some of my requirements was